wso2/docs-is/en/docs/learn/configuring-access-delegation-with-uma.md

     !!! info
         'admin' is the default administrative user in WSO2 Identity Server.

-2. Next, create two new users called "Pam" and "Alex" (the requesting parties) with login permission.
+2. Next, create two new users called "Sam" and "Alex" (the requesting parties) with login permission.

 The setup is now complete and you can proceed to try out the scenario.